michaelkolesidis/zigzag/README.md

 ### Code of Conduct

 We believe in fostering a respectful, open, and collaborative community.
 Please engage with others in a positive and helpful manner, as we're all here to improve the project together.
 Thus, We ask that all contributors adhere to our [Our Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md) that promotes respect, inclusivity, and collaboration.
-Let's keep ZigZag a positive space for everyone!
+Let's keep _ZigZag_ a positive space for everyone!

-By contributing to ZigZag, you help improve the project, and we appreciate your time and effort!
+By contributing to _ZigZag_, you help improve the project, and we appreciate your time and effort!

 ## 💻 Sotware Used

-The following software tools were utilized in the development of ZigZag:
+The following software tools were utilized in the development of _ZigZag_:

 - Visual Studio Code
 - Google Chrome